fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 This specification utilizes the latter.
 A future version of this specification, or another FSIM, may introduce the object layer security solution.

-A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart/mixed MIME payload with boundary set to "fdo" containing two parts: one part is the private key and the other part is the certificate.
+A successful response is returned in the fdo.csr:serverkeygen-res in form of a multipart/mixed MIME payload with boundary set to "fdo" containing two parts: one part is the private key and the other part is the certificate.

 The certificate is an "application/pkcs7-mime" and exactly matches the certificate response to simpleenroll response message.